 For the exhibition Curiosity, we commissioned artist Pablo Bronstein to create a new work, Museum Section

 .
 It encapsulates the many spectacular and bizarre objects within the exhibition, in an imaginary building.
 We've produced 200 limited edition prints of Bronstein's work, available to buy from our shop from 24 May.
-The print is £90 unframed.
+The print is at a special price of £70 unframed (RRP £90 unframed).
 A framing service is available on request.
-Opening weekend special offer - just £70 unframed from 25 - 27 May.

 Tweet the walrus @HornimanWalrus